-Coach's Dropshipping Guide
+Coach's Drop Shipping Guide

-One of the most frequent questions I get when speaking to potential store owners is "what is dropshipping?"
-It's a question I'm always happy to answer because I believe that the answer is one of the best ways to run your own ecommerce business.
-With that in mind I decided to put together some answers to the most common questions I get about dropshipping.
-Check them out below and let me know if you have any other questions that I didn't cover here.
+One of the most frequent questions I get when speaking to potential store owners is "what is drop shipping?"
+It's a question I'm always happy to answer because I believe that the answer is one of the best ways to run your own eCommerce business.
+(And no, it has nothing to do with packages falling from the sky or being delivered by drones.)

-- What is dropshipping?
+- What is drop shipping?

-- How does dropshipping work?
+- How does drop shipping work?

-- Why should you start a dropshipping business
+- Why should you start a drop shipping business

-- Why shouldn't you start a dropshipping business
+- Why shouldn't you start a drop shipping business

 - What costs are involved?